| | [ Project Plans | Essential

 think about the chosen area's effect on transportation, communication,

+and the raising of the animals themselves.
 The investors also will need the ranch managers to create a map

 of the ranch itself.
 It will need a title, legend, scale, cardinal